pftbest/zenoh-backend-sqlite/README.md

               // i.e.: "demo/example/a/b" will be stored as "a/b"
               strip_prefix: "demo/example",
               volume: {
-                id: "rocksdb",
+                id: "sqlite",
-                // the RocksDB database will be stored in this directory (relative to ${ZENOH_BACKEND_ROCKSDB_ROOT})
+                // the Sqlite database will be stored in this directory (relative to ${ZENOH_BACKEND_SQLITE_ROOT})
                 dir: "example",
-                // create the RocksDB database if not already existing
+                // create the Sqlite database if not already existing
                 create_db: true
               }
             }